danmacnish/cartoonify/README.md

 - Check the log files in the `cartoonify/logs` folder for any error messages.
 - The most common issue when running on a raspi is not having the camera plugged in correctly.
 - If nothing is printing, check the logs then check whether images are being saved to `cartoonify/images`.
-- Check that you can manually print from the command line.
+- Check that you can manually print something from the thermal printer from the command line.